JeremyKRay/Bikesharing/README.md

 This visualization shows the same but that the vast majority of bikes checked out were by males.

 ![Image Link(Gender_Breakdown.png)](https://github.com/JeremyKRay/bikesharing/blob/main/Gender%20Breakdown.png)
-This pie chart confirms that the vast majority of ride share users are male.
+This pie chart confirms that the vast majority of bike share users are male.

 ![Image Link(Trips by Weekday per Hour.png).](https://github.com/JeremyKRay/bikesharing/blob/main/Trips%20by%20Weekday%20per%20Hour.png)
 This heat map shows that the majority of trips are taken during peak commute hours, to and from work, 6-9 am and 4-7 pm.